sunqysunqy/sunqysunqy.github.io/_pages/about.md

 ---

-I’m currently an assistant professor in the School of Computer Science and Engineering at Beihang University (BUAA).
+I’m currently an associate professor in the School of Computer Science and Engineering at Beihang University (BUAA).
 Before that, I received my Ph.D. degree from Beihang University, under the supervision of Prof. Jianxin Li.
 Further before, I obtained the B.S. degree from Xidian University.

 My research interests include Data Mining, Deep Graph Learning and Trustworthy AI.
 Please feel free to send me an email if interested to discuss or work together.

 **\[Prospective students]** Our group has positions for Ph.D. students, Master students, and visiting students.
 If you are interested, please send me an email with your CV and publications (if any).

 # 🔥 News
+- _2026.01_  🎉 **One** paper is accepted by **ICLR 2026**

+- _2026.01_  🌟 I will give a invited talk in [5th Workshop on Graphs and more Complex Structures For Learning and Reasoning](https://sites.google.com/view/gclr2026/home) in **AAAI 2026**.
+See you in Singapore!

+- _2026.01_  🎉 **Five** paper is accepted by **WWW 2026**

 - _2025.11_  🎉 **One** paper is accepted by **KDD 2026**

 - _2025.11_  🎉 **Six** papers are accepted by **AAAI 2026**